DAUGHTERS of the CROSSLANDS

 “Well, maybe not.”

 “Whether or not I wish to help doesn’t matter.
 I wish a lot of things, especially for my brother.
 But I can’t help you.
 It never matters what I wish.
 I told you.
-I’ve never been been able to help Raedwin in the past, and I don’t see how I can help him now.”
+I’ve never been able to help Raedwin in the past, and I don’t see how I can help him now.”

 “I am sorry,” she said finally.
 “Thank you for your concern for my brother.
 But I have to ask you to leave now.
 I am going to close this window.
 Please do not come back.”